Spitz

-A spitz (/de/; pointed, in reference to the pointed muzzle) is a type of domestic dog consisting of between 50 and 70 breeds depending on classification.
-There is no precise definition of 'spitz' but typically most spitz breeds have pricked ears, almond shaped eyes, a pointed muzzle, a double coat, and a tail that curves over the back.
+The spitz (/de/) is a type of domestic dog including between 50 and 70 breeds depending on classification.
+There is no precise definition of the type, but most spitz breeds have pricked ears, almond-shaped eyes, a pointed muzzle, a double coat, and a tail that curves over the back.
+The name derives from the German Spitz(hund), meaning "pointed (dog)", in reference to the shape of the muzzle.

 Most of the spitzes seen today originate from the Arctic region or from Siberia.
 Johann Friedrich Gmelin described the type as Canis pomeranus in his 1788 revision of Systema Naturae.

 History

 Dogs of spitz type have been depicted on the tombs of the 4th dynasty of Egypt.
 Toy dogs of spitz type have been depicted since 500 B.C. in Ancient Greek pottery.

 Characteristics

 Spitzes are well suited to living in harsh northern climates.
 They often have an insulating, waterproof undercoat that is denser than the topcoat to trap warmth.
 Small, upright ears help to reduce the risk of frostbite, square proportions and thick fur that grows on the paws protects the dogs from sharp ice.
 Many spitz breeds, like the Japanese Akita and Chow Chow, retain wolf-like characteristics such as independence, suspiciousness, and aggression towards unfamiliar humans and other dogs, and they require much training and socialization when they are puppies before they become manageable in an urban environment.
 Some, such as the Karelian Bear Dog, are more difficult to train as companion dogs.
 Some breeds, such as the Pomeranian, have manes.
 Several spitz breeds (such as huskies) are bred for one purpose only.
 However it is common for many spitz breeds (such as the Russian laikas) to be general purpose dogs in their native lands, used for hunting, hauling, herding, and guarding.
 Smaller breeds have faces that resemble fox faces, while larger breeds have faces that resemble wolf faces.